-Observe students when they are working in their cooperative groups and ensure that everyone is participating in the hands-on activities.
+Observe students when they are working in their cooperative groups and ensure that both girls and boys are participating in the hands-on activities.

 Group skills

 - Move into your groups quickly and quietly

 - 2. Speak softly

 - 3. Stay with your group

 - 4. Take turns

 - 5. Perform your role